SophieDeBenedetto/blog/posts/telemetry_part_two.md

 1. The `Telemetry.Metrics` supervisor that we defined in `Quantum.Telemetry` defines a list of metrics that we want to emit to StatsD for a given Telemetry event.
 2. When the supervisor starts, it starts the `TelemetryMetricsStatsd` GenServer and gives it this list
-3. When the `TelemetryMetricsStatsd` GenServer starts, it calls `:telemetry.attach/4` for each listed event, storing it in an ETS table along with the metric definition and handler module.
-The handler module it gives to `:telemetry.attach/4` is its own `TelemetryMetricsStatsd.EventHandler` module.
+3. When the `TelemetryMetricsStatsd` GenServer starts, it calls `:telemetry.attach/4` for each listed event, storing it in an ETS table along with the handler callback and a config map that includes the metrics definitions.
+The handler callback it gives to `:telemetry.attach/4` is its own `TelemetryMetricsStatsd.EventHandler.handle_event/4` function.
-4. Later, when a Telemetry event is executed via a call to `:telemetry.execute/3`, Telemetry looks up the handler module and metric definition for the given event in ETS and calls the `handle_event/4` callback function on the handler module, `TelemetryMetricsStatsd.EventHandler`.
+4. Later, when a Telemetry event is executed via a call to `:telemetry.execute/3`, Telemetry looks up the handler callback and config (including metrics definitions) for the given event in ETS.
-5. `TelemetryMetricsStatsd.EventHandler.handle_event/4` is called with the event name, measurement map, metadata and metric info that `:telemetry.execute/3` passes to it.
-It then formats the appropriate metric using all of this information and sends it to StatsD over UDP
+5. The `:telemetry.execute/3` function then calls this handler callback, `TelemetryMetricsStatsd.EventHandler.handle_event/4`, with the event name, event measurement map, event metadata and metrics config.
+6. The `TelemetryMetricsStatsd.EventHandler.handle_event/4` function formats the appropriate metric using all of this information and sends it to StatsD over UDP

 Phew!